LoopKit/loopdocs/docs/troubleshooting/green-loop.md

 ## Pump

 * Max basal rate in Loop app is no greater than max basal rate in pump settings
-* Temp basal type is set to unit/hour
+* Temp basal type in the pump's basal menu is set to "Insulin Rate (U/hr)" and not "Percent of Basal"
-* Remote devices is set to on and an ID is entered

 ## CGM

-* Share app installed on the looping iPhone and open
+* Dexcom app installed on the looping iPhone and open
 * CGM getting current values without interruption
 * Loop app has a CGM value displayed in the top bar of the main display

 ## RileyLink

 * RL is charged (it does not ship completely charged)
-* RL battery needs to be securely plugged in, [check those connections](/troubleshooting/rileylink.md#lipo-battery)
+* RL battery needs to be securely plugged in, [check those connections](https://loopkit.github.io/loopdocs/setup/requirements/rileylink/#assembling-rl)
-* Use the RL's **Tune Radio Frequency** option to make sure the pump-RileyLink are talking
-* Use the RL's **Change Time** option to make sure the pump time matches the Loop time
-* Use the RL's **Mysentry Pair** option if you are using a x23 or x54 pump model

 ## Loop Settings

-* Correct Region selected for your pump
-* Pump's serial number entered correctly
 * Correct CGM system has been selected in Loop settings
 * Insulin curve has been selected
 * Suspend Threshold has been entered